nic-barbara/PRESS-HDR-Conference2023/README.md

     after it compiles everything, you should now see a cart-pole system balancing on your screen.

 6. Have fun with it!
 Press `F1` to see the menu of available options.
-A particularly fun experiment is to double-click on the pole to select it, then right-click+CTRL to apply a force.
-See if it remains balanced!
+Some useful button/mouse combos are:
+    - Press `CTRL+RightArrow` (or `CMD` for Mac) to turn on the controller
+    - Press `SPACE` to pause/un-pause
+    - Double-click on an object select it
+    - `CTRL+RightClick` to apply a force
+    - Press `ESC` to exit the simulation

+7. If you're keen on exploring [MuJoCo.jl](https://github.com/JamieMair/MuJoCo.jl), try running a more complex experiment with the MuJoCo humanoid model using

+        julia> include("src/humanoid_lqr.jl")

+    and play around with it in exactly the same way as the cart-pole model.

+8. To close Julia, navigate back to the terminal and type `exit()`.

 ## Contact